General Program Questions

 How much is the stipend?

-For the 2023-24 program, Residents receive a stipend of $20,000 (pre-tax) paid in 12 monthly installments beginning in July.
-The stipend is paid semi-monthly on the 15th and final day of the month in equal installments, beginning July 31, 2023.
+During the 2024-25 program year, each Resident and corps member receives a stipend of $20,000 conditional on full-time service (1700 hours).
+The stipend is paid semi-monthly on the 15th and final day of the month in equal installments.
 The stipend is subject to federal, state, and (if any) local taxes.
 The total amount of the stipend may change from year to year.

 What is the cost of the master’s degree from UMass Boston?

 BTR has negotiated a discounted rate for tuition, which, as of now, is $600 per course for all residents, regardless of in-state or out-of-state residency.
 BTR coursework is the equivalent of 11 graduate courses at UMass Boston.
 Each resident’s total tuition is: $600/course x 10 courses = $6,000 + 1 Practicum Course @$1200 = total tuition at $7200.
-As enrolled graduate students, Residents may apply for student loans, which can cover the cost of tuition, and which can later be paid back in part using the AmeriCorps Education Award of $6,895 received at the end of the Residency year.
+As enrolled graduate students, Residents may apply for student loans, which can cover the cost of tuition, and which can later be paid back in part using the AmeriCorps Education Award (currently $7,395 for the 2024-25 program year) received at the end of the Residency year.

 How do most people manage their finances during the Residency year?